 Warning: Spoilers for Russian Doll season 1 ahead.

 If you've ever opened up a Russian doll, you know it's impossible to crack open just the first one.
-You've got to keep going and going until you reach the littlest Matryoshka at the center.
-That same impulse is why I couldn't stop watching the new series until I finished the whole thing, rushing to get to the center of why Nadia (Natasha Lyonne) keeps dying in Russian Doll.
+You've got to keep going and going until you reach the littlest Matryoshka at the centre.
+That same impulse is why I couldn't stop watching the new series until I finished the whole thing, rushing to get to the centre of why Nadia (Natasha Lyonne) keeps dying in Russian Doll.

 Did we actually get there?
 Anyone who has not watched all eight episodes, please stop reading as we discuss the possible answer.
 Trust me.
-You do not want to spoil this fantastic show fro yourself.
+You do not want to spoil this fantastic show for yourself.

 How Does Nadia Die?

 I tried to keep track of all of Nadia's deaths at first, trying to look for similarities that might hint at what was happening.
 There's the cab hitting her, a fall into the East River, two falls down a sidewalk cellar gate, four falls down the stairs, an ambulance crash, a faulty elevator, a cold night in the park, a couple of gas explosions, and then...
 I kind of lost track.
-Halfway through the show you realize there's not much these deaths have in common other than the fact that they're all accidental and they're all making me really paranoid about how easy it is to die in New York City.
+Halfway through the show you realise there's not much these deaths have in common other than the fact that they're all accidental and they're all making me really paranoid about how easy it is to die in New York City.

 This Is Not A Video Game

 Like the game developer she is, Nadia initially thinks she can make it through her first day as a 36-year-old by physically avoiding the hazards that killed her in the first place.
 Where once she was careless and frenetic in her movements, she starts to be careful.
 She takes the fire escape, looks both ways before crossing the street, calls 3-1-1 to report Ruth's (Elizabeth Ashley) gas leak.
 All she needs to do is take the right path and she can stay alive, right?